Theth, Albania: The Ultimate Travel Guide 2026

 This is a practical guide to visiting the best places to see in Theth and is filled with tips and info that should answer all your questions!

-Kisha E Thethit
+Kisha e Thethit

 CC BY-SA 4.0 / Theth

-Visiting Church of Theth
+Visiting Theth Church

 We recommend to rent a car in Albania through Discover Cars, they compare prices and review multiple car rental agencies.
 Book your rental car here.

-Ethnographic Museum of Dugjakin
+Ethnographic Museum of Dukagjini

-Ethnographic Museum Of Dugjakin
+Ethnographic museum of Dugjakin

 CC BY-SA 4.0 / Leeturtle

-Visiting Ethnographic Museum of Dugjakin
+Visiting Ethnographic Museum of Dukagjini

-Here is a complete selection of hotel options in Theth .
+Here is a complete selection of hotel options in Theth.
 Feel free to review each one and choose the stay that best suits your needs.

 Theth Lock-in Tower